Ida County Sheriff’s Office K-9 Unit

 Breed: German Shepherd

 K-9 ‘Nera’ was purchased in February 2017 from Mid-Michigan Kennels.
 K-9 ‘Nera’ is a 2 year old, female, German Shepherd Dog who is handled by Deputy Alex Ehlers.
 K-9 ‘Nera’ was born in Poland and flown to the United States where she was trained.
-K-9 ‘Nera’ is trained in tracking, area searches, building searches, criminal apprehension, narcotics detection, and evidence location and recovery.
+K-9 ‘Nera’ is a single purpose canine trained in narcotics detection.

-Deputy Ehlers and K-9 ‘Nera’ completed a 4 week basic handler’s course at Mid-Michigan Kennels and were certified as a dual purpose K-9 Team through DLE.
-Deputy Ehlers and K-9 ‘Nera’ will also be certifying through the United States Police Canine Association in late 2017 and early 2018.
+Deputy Ehlers and K-9 ‘Nera’ completed a 4 week basic handler’s course at Mid-Michigan Kennels and were certified as a single purpose K-9 Team through DLE.
+Deputy Ehlers and K-9 ‘Nera’ will be certifying through the United States Police Canine Association early 2018.

 K-9 ‘Nera’ loves to chew on EVERYTHING and hates when cars drive by her!